norgeous/ajbell-miniapp/README.md

 - Capture both mobile and desktop views of stories with Storycap
 - Use NPM workspaces to separate custom node modules; ie Storybook module, etc
 - Use GTM to see where people abandon the flow
+- Custom Storybook plugin(s) for whatever requirements
+- Use Mock Service Worker (MSW) to mock fetch - this might not work actually, im not sure if we can render server components inside storybook